 Becoming a Manager with Girl Guides

-By being involved with Girl Guides, adult members are able to learn new skills, build their confidence, develop life-long friendships and actively contribute to the local and global community.
+By being involved with Girl Guides, Adult Members are able to learn new skills, build their confidence, develop life-long friendships, and actively contribute to the local and global community.

 Girl Guides deliver a service to the community in the form of non-formal learning to girls and young women through the “Girl Guide and Girl Scout Method”.
 It is a specific type of learning based on a set of principles and values that were first established in 1909.